Search the OSCAR Documentation

 Prerequisites

-• You are familiar with Windows Command line, dealing with source code and Java build tools, and administrative access to a server or Windows workstation.
+• You are familiar with the Command line, dealing with source code and Java build tools.

 • You have a static IP for your clinic system that runs the lab downloader.
 Some labs restrict lab download to known static IP’s of authorized clinics/physicians.
 You need to contact your internet provider and pay a little extra for a static IP.
 If you static IP changes (upgrade services or new provider), remember to update the labs of your new static IP.